edutechnolearning/install-ansible/README.md

 <b> ====How to run the script?==== </b>
 <p>
-git clone -b release/1.0.0 https://github.com/edutechnolearning/install-ansible.git
+git clone -b release/1.0.1 https://github.com/edutechnolearning/install-ansible.git
 Log in as a non-root user, and the user should have sudo permission.<br />
 $ cd install-ansible/ <br />
 $ chmod +x install-ansible <br />
+$ ./install-ansible <br />
+For Ubuntu use following command. <br />
-$ ./install-ansible
+$ sudo ./install-ansible <br />
 </p>